-48. Subsequent to December 31, 2020, no events or transactions have occurred or are pending, including events related to the COVID-19 pandemic that would have a material effect on the consolidated financial statements at that date or for the period then ended, or that are of such significance in relation to the County's affairs to require mention in a note to the consolidated financial statements in order to make them not misleading regarding the consolidated financial position, results of operations, or cash flows of the County.
+1. Subsequent to December 31, 2022, no events or transactions have occurred or are pending that would have a material effect on the consolidated financial statements at that date or for the period then ended, or that are of such significance in relation to the County's affairs to require mention in a note to the consolidated financial statements in order to make them not misleading regarding the consolidated financial position, results of operations, or cash flows of the County.